-Financial Instruments
+Financial instruments

-The organization initially measures its financial assets and financial liabilities at fair value.
-The organization subsequently measures all its financial assets and financial liabilities at amortized cost.
+The Corporation initially measures its financial assets and financial liabilities at fair value.
+The Corporation subsequently measures all its financial assets and financial liabilities at amortized cost.

 Financial assets measured at amortized cost include cash, short-term investments and accounts receivable.